 - Check the screws—fakes use machine-cut screws that differ from official cartridges.

-- Everything on fake cartridges looks slightly cheaper and off-quality.
+- Everything on fake cartridges looks slightly cheaper and of lower quality.

 Step #3: Inspecting the Inside of the Cartridge